Observe Martin Luther King Jr. Day in Greensboro

 Greensboro Celebrates the Life & Legacy of Dr. Martin Luther King Jr.

-Join Greensboro as we commemorate what King stood for with our community before, during and after MLK day on Jan.
-21, 2019 with these community activities and events.
+Join Greensboro as we commemorate what King stood for with our community before, during and after MLK day these community activities and events.
+Note that the events listed are from 2019.

 MLK Shabbat Service